 Heated appliances such as curling irons, hair dryers, and straighteners, among others, are the number one enemies of healthy hair, especially if it’s already weakened by your thyroid.

 These appliances can affect the structure of the hair strands themselves, reducing their strength, and eventually cause it to break and fall.

-Regular use helps avoid hair loss and other problems that appear due to imbalances in the thyroid.
-Just add half of a packet of gelatin powder to each eight ounce bottle of natural shampoo.
+To use, just add half of a packet of gelatin powder to each eight ounce bottle of natural shampoo.